IMJLA/Export-Permission/docs/markdown/en-US/Export-Permission.ps1.md

 ## DESCRIPTION
-Present complex nested permissions and group memberships in a report that is easy to read Include additional properties of each account such as Name, Description, Title, Department, Company, or any specified property
+Present complex nested permissions and group memberships in a report that is easy to read

+Provide additional properties of each account such as Name, Description, Title, Department, Company, or any specified property

-Multithreaded with in-process caching for fast results Works as a scheduled task
+Multithreaded with in-process caching for fast results

+Works as a scheduled task

 Works as a custom sensor script for Paessler PRTG Network Monitor (Push sensor recommended due to execution time)

 Supports:
 - Active Directory domain trusts
 - Unresolved SIDs for deleted accounts
 - Service SID resolution
 - Group memberships via an account's Primary Group as well as its memberOf property
-- ACL Owners (shown in the report as having Full Control originating from Ownership) Does not support these scenarios:
+- ACL Owners (shown in the report as having Full Control originating from Ownership)

+Does not support these scenarios:
 - Unsupported SDDL Components:
     - The System Access Control List (SACL) containing ACL Auditors is not reported.
     - The Primary Group is not reported.
 - File permissions (ToDo enhancement; for now only folder permissions are reported)
 - Share permissions (ToDo enhancement; for now only NTFS permissions are reported)

 Behavior:
 - Resolves each path in the TargetPath parameter
   - Local paths become UNC paths using the administrative shares, so the computer name is shown in reports